anhnguiuc/wics-professional-resources/README.md

   - Physical calendar

 - Go to office hours if you have time!
 Get to know faculty and other students, learn from other people's questions.

+- [How to study](https://learncheme.com/student-resources/how-to-study-how-to-learn/) tips from University of Colorado